 Clean out cabinets and closets – many people look for pots, pans, and storage options for camps and apartments.
 You can sell them individually or in lots.
 Cast iron cookware is making a come-back.
 Clean, gently-used baby or children’s clothing, toys in good condition, and books are often good sellers.
 If you have broken items, sell them as a lot for artists.
 Most garage sale items will sell for much less than half of what you paid for it — usually 10%-25% of retail.

 Advertise your garage sale to attract the most buyers

-- Create eye-catching signs using colorful cardboard and felt-tip pens or markers.
+Create big, eye-catching signs using colorful cardboard and felt-tip pens or markers.
+The funnier, the better!
+Or go with a simple sign, like these free printables.
+Print in clear, large letters.
+Include arrows pointing in the right direction.
 Include the address, day, time and any special categories of items you have for sale such as toys, Christmas or sports gear.
 Include end-of-day incentives, for example, “half price after 1 p.m.”

 Stage your garage sale items for maximum sales

 Put most goods at eye level, on shelves or tables.
 Clothing should be hung on racks if possible.
 Never toss clothing in boxes or on ground tarps.
 Put big-ticket items and large items like furniture out front.
 If you have jewelry or other expensive items, keep them at the checkout table, especially if they are small.

 Group like items such as kitchenware, tools, toys, clothes, etc. Make sure every item is priced.
 You can simplify pricing by grouping similarly priced items.
 For example, designate a $1 table, a $5 table, and a $10 table.
 Or use color coded stickers for set price points (pink = 25 cents, green = 50 cents).
 But be open to selling multiple like items at a discount.
 For instance, a toaster, wooden toast grabber, and a set of pretty bread plates could be displayed and sold as a set.